cloudera/terraform-provider-cdp/README.md

    2. A release-candidate can be pushed by adding `-rc1` suffix like `v0.0.1-rc1`.
    3. You can find the next version to use by looking at the existing releases / tags.
 8. Push the tag: `git push origin v0.0.1`.
-9. Run `goreleaser`: `make release`
+9. Once the tag is pushed for the designated commit, the related GitHub Action will run and create a release.
-10. If goreleaser runs successfully, it will automatically:
+10. If the goreleaser GitHub action job finishes successfully, it will automatically:
     1. Cross-compile against all platforms and create binaries under `dist/`
     2. Create zip archives for all binaries.
     3. Checksums all of the binaries using sha256 and saves the checksums under `dist/terraform-provider-cdp_<VERSION>_SHA256SUMS`.
     4. Signs the checksums file with the gpg keys of the user.
     5. Creates other metadata files for the build and release.
-    6. Creates a release **as a draft** in Github (we are intentionally doing this.
-Once we get the other mechanics working we can do non-draft releases).
+    6. Creates a release **as a draft** in GitHub
-    7. Uploads artifacts and release notes to the Github release.
+    7. Uploads artifacts and release notes to the GitHub release.
-11. Until otherwise noted, select the pre-release checkbox to indicate that we are not yet production ready.
-12. The release that is pushed by goreleaser is a draft release.
-Go to the release page in Github, and double check the release notes, artifacts and the version.
+11. As of now, the created release has to be published manually.
+Go to the release page in GitHub, and double-check the release notes, artifacts and the version.
+(Optionally the release notes can be updated again, since GH generates a slightly different format.)
 If everything is fine, click on "Edit" and then "Publish Release" button.
-13. Once the release is done, send a PR to update the `CHANGELOG.md` with the new release section, and update the release date.
+12. Once the release is done, send a PR to update the `CHANGELOG.md` with the new release section, and update the release date.

 #### Publishing new releases to Terraform Registry
-Above steps only publish the artifacts to github.
-We need to futher publish the artifacts to Terraform Registry.
-The steps will be documented here.
+Once the release is published in GitHub, it will be transferred to the Terraform Registry automatically by a webhook, but usually takes some time to sync.